honojs/website/getting-started/cloudflare-workers.md

 export default app
 ```

-Bu now, we recommend using Module Worker mode because such as that the binding variables are localized.
+But now, we recommend using Module Worker mode because such as that the binding variables are localized.

 ## Serve static files